In this Mobvoi Ticwatch S Review we take a close look at the Sport (S) model.

 Pairing a Bluetooth chest strap HRM or arm band HRM to your Ticwatch will increase both HR accuracy and battery life.
 If you try to pair such a Bluetooth sports sensor to the Ticwatch it probably will not work.
 Instead you need to pair it within the app.
-Not all apps will support this.
+Not all apps will have this.
 For example, with the STRAVA app I could not pair any heart rate device

-Conversely your headphones would pair to the watch rather than the music or sports app. #ClearAsMud?
+Conversely, your headphones would pair to the watch rather than the music or sports app. #ClearAsMud?

 This won’t work trying pair to the watch

 But this will..Pairing to the Runtastic app seemed good with the Polar OH1:

 Generally I did NOT use an external HR monitor as I was looking at the accuracy of the Ticwatch oHRM.

 The Ticwatch S is as open as the apps that you run on it.
 For example the STRAVA app quickly syncs online and it can do this via wifi or via your smartphone.

 From STRAVA’s free online platform you can get your data pretty much anywhere else eg you could use syncmytracks or fitnesssyncer or tapiriik to send data to Garmin Connect, should you so desire.

 Most, if not all, of the other well-known Wear OS apps seem to work in the same way on the Ticwear S.

 You will get more functionality when using with an Android smartphone but the Ticwatch will work under iOS (not tested by me).
 According to Wareable.com a “high” number of iPhone users use a Google smartwatch – so it must be true (link to: wareable.com).